zack-shoylev/devsite/source/_posts/2014-02-17-understanding-the-chef-environment-file-in-rackspace-private-cloud-v4-dot-2-x-powered-by-openstack-havana.markdown

 tied to that VIP, __public__ in this case.

-By default Rackspace Private Cloud uses three VIPs: one for rabbitmq, a second for mysql, and a third for certain OpenStack services.
-The certain OpenStack services can use the same VIP because each service is listening on its own port.
+By default Rackspace Private Cloud uses three VIPs: one for rabbitmq, a second for mysql, and a third for the OpenStack services that need to be load balanced.
+The OpenStack services that need to be load balanced can use the same VIP because each service is listening on its own port.
 This three VIP setup allows mysql and rabbitmq to run on their own servers while the OpenStack services need to all run on the same server.
-If you want a particular OpenStack service to run on its own dedicated server, you can simply add another VIP and assign that particular OpenStack service that VIP.

 The osops_networks JSON Block
 -----------------------------